How to Write the AP Lang Argument Essay + Example

 - Rhetorical analysis essay: Describe how a piece of writing evokes meaning and symbolism.

 - Argumentative essay: Pick a side of a debate and create an argument based on evidence.
-For this essay, you should develop a logical argument in support or against the statement given and provide ample evidence that supports your conclusion.
+In this essay, you should develop a logical argument in support of or against the given statement and provide ample evidence that supports your conclusion.
 Typically, a five paragraph format is great for this type of writing.
-This essay is scored holistically from one to nine points.
+This essay is scored holistically from 1 to 9 points.

 Do you want more information on the structure of the full exam?
-Take a look at our in-depth overview of the AP Language exam.
+Take a look at our in-depth overview of the AP Language and Composition Exam.

 Tips for Writing the AP Language Argument Essay